trustoverip/ctwg-main-glossary/EditingTheSpec.md

 # Editing the Specification

+***June 16th, 2024: Due to migration to Spec-Up-T this document is outdated***.

 To contribute changes to the specification, please

 - Review the [Contributions policy](CONTRIBUTING.md) for this specification and ensure that you and your organization are willing to abide by the policy.
   - **Pull requests submitted to this repository imply acceptance of the [Contributions policy](CONTRIBUTING.md).**